-A. What are the existing surrounding land uses?
-Hotel North
+A. Hotel North

 South Single Family Residential

 East Single Family Residential

 West Vacant commercial

 B. Are there other properties or vacant buildings within 1⁄2 mile of the site that have the proper land use and/or zoning for your intended use of this site?
 NO YES If yes, please explain why the other properties cannot accommodate the proposed use?
 See Justification Report

-C. If the request involves nonresidential development adjacent to existing or future residential, what are the impacts of the proposed use of the property on the following: Residential streets See Justification Report Noise and lighting See Justification Report D. Will the proposed use of the property be impacted by any creeks, lakes, wetlands, native vegetation, greenways, floodplains, or other environmental factors or by property adjacent to the subject property?
+C. residential, what are the impacts of the proposed use of the property on the following: Residential streets See Justification Report Noise and lighting See Justification Report D. Will the proposed use of the property be impacted by any creeks, lakes, wetlands, native vegetation, greenways, floodplains, or other environmental factors or by property adjacent to the subject property?
 NO YES (If yes, please explain below) See Justification Report E. Does this request involve either or both of the following? a.
 Property in a historic district or property containing historic structures?
-NO YES F. Which of the following best describes the type of development pattern your development will promote? (please explain the impact of the proposed change on the community): Redevelopment Activity Center Urban Infill Urban Fringe Traditional Neighborhood See Justification Report
+NO YES b.
+Property with archaeological resources deemed significant by the State?
+NO YES YES F. Which of the following best describes the type of development pattern your development will promote? (please explain the impact of the proposed change on the community): Redevelopment Activity Center Strip Commercial Urban Infill Urban Fringe Traditional Neighborhood See Justification Report